Republished June 2020 (version 7)

 - the Applicant has made a request for a screening opinion or subsequent screening opinion; or

 - the Secretary of State has initiated the screening direction.

 1.9 Applicants should refer to the previous version (Version 5) of this Advice Note for developments where the 2009 EIA Regulations continue to apply.

-2.1 The Inspectorate understands that measures required in response to COVID-19 have consequences for an Applicant’s proposed approach and ability to obtain relevant environmental information for the purposes of their assessment.
+2.1 The Inspectorate understands that measures required in response to COVID-19 had consequences for Applicants’ ability to obtain relevant environmental information for the purposes of their assessment.
 Nonetheless the Inspectorate has a duty to ensure that the applications and assessments necessary to inform a robust examination, recommendation or decision are supported by relevant and up to date information.
 The Inspectorate will work closely with Applicants and relevant stakeholders notably our statutory consultation bodies in this regard.
 The Inspectorate will adopt a flexible approach, balancing the requirement for suitable rigour and scientific certainty in assessments, examinations, recommendations and decisions with pragmatism noting the ongoing need to support the preparation and determination of applications in a timely fashion.

-2.2 The Inspectorate understands that conducting specific surveys and obtaining representative data is difficult in the current circumstance.
+2.2 The Inspectorate understands that conducting specific surveys and obtaining representative data for some aspects of the environment may still be difficult in the post pandemic period.
 The Inspectorate considers that Applicants should make effort to agree their approach to the collection and presentation of information with relevant consultation bodies.
-In turn the Inspectorate expects that consultation bodies will work with Applicants to find suitable approaches and points of reference to aid the robust preparation of applications at this time.
+In turn the Inspectorate expects that consultation bodies will continue to work with Applicants to find suitable approaches and points of reference to aid the robust preparation of applications.
 The Inspectorate is required to take into account the advice it receives from the statutory consultation bodies and will continue to do so in this regard.